 Tommy finally detaches himself from me and is in his element.
 He describes the alligator in lurid, colorful and gruesome terms.
 ‘Gator is entranced and starts acting out the scenario, as Tommy describes it, lunging at the girls when Tommy relates how the ‘gator came out of the swamp, jaws snapping and tail whipping back and forth.
 Noah couldn’t help himself from swishing his butt back and forth, like he is still playing Bunny the horse.

 The moms prepare a meal for the travelers.
-‘Gator decides that most of it was for him.
+‘Gator decides that most of it is for him.
 Anna gives him a run for his money.
 He claps Hippie on the back, “Ya gots yerself one fine woman, Hippie.
 I loves a woman who ain’t afraid to tuck in the food .”

 “She’s eating for two now,” Hippie explains.